Njihia413/argus-ai-secure-poc/frontend/memory-bank/progress.md

     - Users logged in via WebAuthn security keys retain full model access irrespective of normal USB status (though physical presence of the key, now detected via HID, is also a factor for model availability).
     - Resolved Python `websockets` library v15.0.1 API incompatibilities.
     - [x] **HID FIDO Security Key Detection: `usb_detector.py` now continuously monitors for HID FIDO keys, sending connect/disconnect events to the frontend.
 The chat page ([`src/app/chat/page.tsx`](src/app/chat/page.tsx:1)) uses this to adjust model availability in real-time, leveraging a consolidated `hidKey` state object and `useRef` for robust state access in WebSocket handlers.
 Toast notifications for these events have been simplified.**
+    - [x] **Chat Page ([`src/app/chat/page.tsx`](src/app/chat/page.tsx:1)): Fixed repeated WebSocket connection error logging.
+The application now logs a `console.warn` (to prevent Next.js error overlay) once, and then halts reconnection attempts for that session to prevent further browser-native error messages in the console.**

 ### UI/UX Enhancements
 - [x] Implemented Dark/Light Theme: